 I: This indicator will be illuminated upon the detection of a service issue relating to clutch, filter or fluid life.
 The appearance of the indicator (lit steadily, flashing, etc.) varies for each of the conditions monitored by the system.
-Refer to appendix C for more details about diagnostic code display procedure, fluid level check or prognostic features (Oil Life Monitor, Filter Life Monitor and Transmission Health Monitor) using the pushbutton shift selector.
+Refer to the Allison transmission Appendix for more details about diagnostic code display procedure, fluid level check or prognostic features (Oil Life Monitor, Filter Life Monitor and Transmission

+Health Monitor) using the pushbutton shift selector.